eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/other-sw-dev-roles.md

 	- Experience in SaaS and Cloud native is a big plus
 + collecting and analyzing performance metrics (InfluxDB, Prometheus, statsd, Grafana)
 + Experience with performance optimization of queries in Redshift & Postgres
 + skill set:
+	- At DO, we believe in: Creating simple, yet powerful, foundations (with 💕) from which our community can build.
+The Performance Engineering team delivers on this mission by ensuring DigitalOcean’s operating system and virtualization stack is a performant foundation for product offerings.
+	- Our Stack: Python, C, Chef, Go, libvirt, Linux, KVM, OVS, QEMU
+	- Our Tools: docker, k8s, Prometheus, Concourse, Elasticsearch, GSuite, Jira, Slack
+	- Our Team: Performance Engineering is part of the Systems Engineering group.
+The Systems Engineering  group is currently made up of about thirty, mostly senior, engineers located across the US, Canada, and Germany with two engineers in the NY office and is supported by a Senior Engineering Manager.
+The Performance Engineering sub-team is part of the Systems Tooling and Automation team supported by an Engineering Manager.
+	- While work will vary based on quarterly priorities and initiatives, some examples include:
+		* Development of performance regression analysis testing automation
+		* Developing and maintaining realistic benchmark applications that emulate our customers
+		* Development of telemetry for fleet performance analysis
+		* Triaging and fixing operating system issues impacting the performance of product offerings
+		* Performance analysis of OS stack and fleet hardware updates
+		* Consultation for product performance regressions and new product performance acceptance criteria
+		* Visualizing and presenting performance data to be leveraged for technology and business decisions
+		* 5-20% of your time is spent on innovation, education, and/or open source
+	- Professional experience in performance engineering
+	- Technical leadership experience (preferably in the Linux/Open Source space)
+	- Experience as a developer / engineer in a large scale, distributed environment
+	- Experience writing secure, testable and robust code
+	- Deep understanding of Linux and OS internals
+	- Experience proactively diagnosing performance issues across all layers of the stack
+	- Excellent written and verbal communication skills
+	- Familiarity with data analytics
+	- Machine learning experience is a huge plus
++ skill set:
 	- BLAH.
 + skill set: